-During our time in Chiang Mai, we wanted to learn how to make some of Thai favorites in our Apartment.
-We took the half day Thai cooking class in Chiang Mai.
+During our time in Chiang Mai, we wanted to learn how to make some of the Thai favorites in our Apartment.
+We took the half-day Thai cooking class in Chiang Mai.
 Our lesson included four dishes and a trip to the market to buy the ingredients for our tasty dishes.

 Tom Kha Kai – The prep for the soup was one of the easiest dishes we prepared that day.
-Using only a handful of ingredients we made a very flavorful soup, that to me, tasted like a soup version of a curry.
-Coconut milk and water served as the broth and coarsely chopped onions, kaffer lime leaves, and other herbs give a complex flavor.
+Using only a handful of ingredients, we made a very flavorful soup that, to me, tasted like a soup version of curry.
+Coconut milk and water are served as the broth, and coarsely chopped onions, kaffer lime leaves, and other herbs give a complex flavor.

-Papaya Salad – If you’re not careful here is the dish where you could lose a finger but in my opinion its worth the risk!
-Fresh green papaya is chopped, along with carrots, green beans and tossed with peanuts and a few special ingredients.
+Papaya Salad – If you’re not careful, here is the dish where you could lose a finger, but in my opinion, its worth the risk!
+Fresh green papaya is chopped, along with carrots and green beans, and tossed with peanuts and a few special ingredients.
 For me, this was the most fun to make as we got to hack away at the papaya with a big knife, and the taste is fiery-sweet-goodness.